Dear Senator Bingman and Senator Ford,

 Though legislators and educators alike have been told that the unprecedented collection of data on school children is to prevent drop outs by following children longitudinally across their education arc, proponents fail to explain how interwoven into the fabric of educational data collection are President Obama's pollsters of the last election, Nate Silver and Dan Wagner - the men who created a database the likes of which Maxine Waters has referred to as

-“...a kind of database that no one has ever seen before in life...[which is] going to be very, very powerful.”
+4. Not only does the Republican party repudiate Common Core, but federal involvement in education as well.“...a kind of database that no one has ever seen before in life...[which is] going to be very, very powerful.”

 While Governor Fallin's Executive Order addresses federal government intrusion into public education, her statements are equivalent to closing the barn door after the horses have run out.
 Why?
 Because in 2009, under Governor Brad Henry, the state took State Fiscal Stabilization Funds from the Obama Administration.
 Inside the application for SFSF funds, Governor Henry agreed to